Murder of the Grimes sisters: Aftermath

-In the weeks between the disappearance and subsequent discovery of her daughters' bodies, Lorretta Grimes was unable to work and thus earn money to raise her children and pay the mortgage upon her home.
-Friends and neighbors of the Grimes family—plus classmates and teachers of the sisters—organized various initiatives to raise funds for the family.
-Additional funds would be raised via the local press and council, with the donations raised via all various methods ranging from 50 cents to $500.
-Consequently, all funds raised would enable the Grimes family to both pay the remaining mortgage on their home and bury Barbara and Patricia's bodies.
+In the weeks between the disappearance and discovery of her daughters' bodies, Lorretta Grimes was unable to work and thus earn money to raise her children and pay the mortgage on her home.
+Friends and neighbors of the Grimes family, including classmates and teachers of the sisters, organized various initiatives to raise funds for the family.
+Additional funds were raised via the local press and council, with donations through these methods ranging from 50 cents to $500.
+The funds enabled the Grimes family to pay the remaining mortgage on their home and bury Barbara and Patricia's bodies.

 Following a wake held in the girls' memory on January 25, and a Holy Mass conducted at St. Maurice Church, Barbara and Patricia Grimes were laid to rest at the Holy Sepulchre Cemetery in Alsip, Illinois, on January 28.
 All fees for the service were waived by the Wollschlager Funeral Home, and the sisters are buried side by side.
 Among those to serve as pallbearers at this service were classmates of Barbara's.

 In May 1957, Lorretta Grimes received an anonymous telephone call from an individual who claimed to have undressed and killed her daughters.
 Although the Grimes family had received numerous hoax phone calls following the girls' disappearance, this particular caller, having ridiculed police efforts to affix blame upon suspects such as Edward Bedwell, ended his phone call with information indicating he may indeed have been the perpetrator: "I know something about your little girl that no one else knows, not even the police.
 The smallest girl's toes were crossed at the feet!"
 This caller then laughed before terminating the call.